-- (i) Description of agricultural lands affected by the Wind Energy Facility. - (ii) Description of impacts to agricultural lands. - (iii) Description of mitigation techniques that will be used to mitigate impacts to agricultural lands. - (f) Important Areas - Description of areas of paleontological, historic or archaeological importance affected by the Wind Energy Facility. - Description of the impacts to areas of paleontological, historic or archaeological importance affected by the Wind Energy Facility. - (iii) Description of mitigation techniques that will be used to control impacts to areas of paleontological, historic or archaeological importance affected by the Wind Energy Facility. - (g) Recreational Resources - (i) Description of the reasonably anticipated impacts to recreational opportunities including fishing, hunting, hiking or other resources, and experiences affected by the Wind Energy Facility. - (ii) Description of mitigation techniques that will be used to mitigate impacts to recreational resources. - (iii) The Wind Energy Company shall design the Wind Energy Facility so that shadow flicker computer modeling estimates of the amount of shadow flicker anticipated to be caused by the Wind Turbines on any occupied dwelling shall not exceed thirty (30) hours per year under planned operating conditions, unless the owner of the occupied dwelling waives such requirement by written agreement. - (h) Local Government Facilities and Services. - Description of government facilities and services that will be affected by the Wind Energy Facility such as law enforcement, emergency response, water supply, roads and other facilities and services necessary to respond to or serve the proposed Wind Energy Facility.
+- (i) Description of areas of paleontological, historic or archaeological importance affected by the Wind Energy Facility. - (ii) Description of the impacts to areas of paleontological, historic or archaeological importance affected by the Wind Energy Facility. - (iii) Description of mitigation techniques that will be used to control impacts to areas of paleontological, historic or archaeological importance affected by the Wind Energy Facility.

+(g) Recreational Resources

+- (i) Description of the reasonably anticipated impacts to recreational opportunities including fishing, hunting, hiking or other resources, and experiences affected by the Wind Energy Facility. - (ii) Description of mitigation techniques that will be used to mitigate impacts to recreational resources. - (iii) The Wind Energy Company shall design the Wind Energy Facility so that shadow flicker computer modeling estimates of the amount of shadow flicker anticipated to be caused by the Wind Turbines on any occupied dwelling shall not exceed thirty (30) hours per year under planned operating conditions, unless the owner of the occupied dwelling waives such requirement by written agreement. - (h) Local Government Facilities and Services. - (i) Description of government facilities and services that will be affected by the Wind Energy Facility such as law enforcement, emergency response, water supply, roads and other facilities and services necessary to respond to or

-- Description of the impact of the Wind Energy Facility on the capability of local governments to provide the necessary facilities and services. - (iii) Description of mitigation techniques that will be used to mitigate impacts to government facilities and services.
+- serve the proposed Wind Energy Facility. - (ii) Description of the impact of the Wind Energy Facility on the capability of local governments to provide the necessary facilities and services. - (iii) Description of mitigation techniques that will be used to mitigate impacts to government facilities and services.